azur1s/haven/README.md

 # haven

 haven is a ML-like language hoping to be used for writing backends.
-Target JavaScript.
+Target (Chez) Scheme.

 I know JavaScript isn't supposed to be on backend, but come on, it works.